-Historically the severity has ranged from EFO to EF2 on the Enhanced Fujita (EF) Scale.
+Extent: Historically the severity has ranged from EFO to EF2 on the Enhanced Fujita (EF) Scale.
 The entire scale presented is used to determine ranges and severity.
 The expected tornado size would range between 25 to 1000 yards wide, with a path from one to several miles long.
-The full range of 65 (EFO) to 200 mph (EF5 +) are possible in Bowie County and its jurisdictions.
+The full range of 65 (EF0) to 200 mph (EF5 +) are possible in Bowie County and its jurisdictions.
+Unincorporated Bowie County in general covers more territory so it is more likely that a tornado would occur there than in smaller jurisdictions.

-Summary: Bowie County is located in tornado alley.
+Summary: Bowie County is in tornado alley.
 There have been 8 tornado events in Bowie County with no deaths recorded over the last 10 years.
 Warning sirens, safe rooms, enforced modern building codes and generators for emergency power are needed safeguards for the communities of DeKalb, Hooks, Leary, Maud, Nash, New Boston, Red Lick, Redwater, Wake Village, and TexAmericas Center to help protect its citizens from tornadoes.